hubmapconsortium/portal-ui/visualization-docs/README.md

 HuBMAP receives various imaging modalities (microscopy and otherwise).
 The processing is fairly uniform, and always includes running [ome-tiff-pyramid](https://github.com/hubmapconsortium/ome-tiff-pyramid) + a [pipeline](https://github.com/hubmapconsortium/portal-containers/tree/master/containers/ome-tiff-offsets) for extracting byte offsets to [optimize visualization](https://github.com/hms-dbmi/viv/tree/master/tutorial#viewing-in-avivator) load speeds of large imaging datasets.
 Vitessce is able to view OME-TIFF files directly via [Viv](https://github.com/hms-dbmi/viv).
 Two pipelines are commonly used for processing the image data with a more analytic orientation: [Cytokit](https://github.com/hubmapconsortium/codex-pipeline) is used to produce segmentations (+ stitching if the input data is tiled) for downstream analysis and [SPRM](https://github.com/hubmapconsortium/sprm) is one such analytic pipeline that does clustering and quantification.
 Below are common questions and answers for imaging modalities:

 <details><summary>Has the data been validated via ingest-validation-tools and confirmed to be viewable using Avivator (which loads data almost identically to what is in the portal)?</summary>
-To this end, we should ask the TMC to follow the instructions below for viewing their data in Avivator to make sure it looks right (should only need to be done for a single representative file): https://github.com/hms-dbmi/viv/tree/master/tutorial
+If so, we should ask the TMC to follow the instructions below for viewing their data in Avivator to make sure it looks right (should only need to be done for a single representative file): https://github.com/hms-dbmi/viv/tree/master/tutorial

 In the above instructions they should only need to a) run the bioformats2raw-raw2ometiff pipeline and then b) drag-and-drop or select the input file using the "CHOOSE A FILE" button on avivator.gehlenborglab.org.
 There is no need for a web server.